honghong1012/Midterm/README.md

 - finish the behaviour that workers receive different types of messages (worker.rs, message.rs)
 - make miner broadcast to network(peer) once it successfully mined a qualified block(miner.rs)
 - not yet tested
+18:01 Nov 3
+- finish the counter of blockchain(miner.rs, blockchain.rs)
+- skip the blocks if the parent is lost(worker.rs)
+- change the difficulty(for testing in Ubuntu)(blockchain.rs)
+- test result: first two process can match each other at first(after some time, they have difference of almost 50 blocks, dont know why), the third one did not match.
 ## Acknowledgement
 We thank Professor Pramod Viswanath and Xuechao Wang for developing these course projects and for sharing their repository.